americocunhajr/EPIDEMIC/article_joss/paper.md

 For the epidemic implementation, the package includes the files that are described in Table [\[files\]][1].
-In each file inside the modeling module, the \"X\" in the name represents the compartmental model (SIR, SEIR, SEIRD, SIRQ and SEIAHRD).
+In each file inside the modeling module, the \"X\" in the name represents the compartmental model (SIR, SEIR, SEIRD, SIRG and SEIAHRD).
 To check the restrictions on the use of EPIDEMIC routines, the \"test\" folder brings together a set of
 \"verification scripts\" to individually cover each possible error in these routines.
 To facilitate its use, EPIDEMIC has a tutorial with